Bowood House

 Bowood is a Grade I listed Georgian country house in Wiltshire, England, that has been owned for more than 250 years by the Fitzmaurice family.
 The house, with interiors by Robert Adam, stands in extensive grounds which include a garden designed by Lancelot "Capability" Brown.
 It is adjacent to the village of Derry Hill, halfway between Calne and Chippenham.
 The greater part of the house was demolished in 1956.

 Since 1754 the estate has been the seat of the Earls of Shelburne, created Marquess of Lansdowne in 1784.
 The ninth and present Marquess is Charles Petty-Fitzmaurice.
+Notable guests have included Founding Father Benjamin Franklin and Mirabeau, an early leader of the French Revolution, among others.